mmdavid1/port/src/content/blog/blog-2/index.md

 Incentives matter because if you reverse engineer being a great developer, you can trace it all the way back to understanding user incentives.

+## Small Piece in A Big Puzzle

+Even though my team is relatively small (About 10 people more or less developing), this idea still holds true.
+When building out a product, you usually are a very small part of a large, dynamic puzzle.
+Therefore, it is important to both get along with other people and constantly collaborate with them, since it is likely you can have a proactive relationship where you both help each other understand different parts of the system, etc.

+I will be updating this as I continue to learn more.
+This is all for now.